UH-System Policy: F and J Visa International Student Health Insurance Requirements.

 NOTE: The University must submit an eligible to enroll list to Academic HealthPlans each term.
-During the ENROLLMENT ACTIVATION and WAIVER period, allow approximately 2-3 business days after the health insurance charge has been posted to your university account for the eligible to enroll list to be processed before attempting to ACTIVATE your enrollment or submit a WAIVER.
+During the ENROLLMENT ACTIVATION and WAIVER period, allow approximately 4-6 hours after the health insurance charge has been posted to your university account for the eligible to enroll list to be processed before attempting to ACTIVATE your enrollment or submit a WAIVER.

 Online Enrollment Activation and Waiver Period